irfan-efendi19/irfan-efendi19/README.md

 - 🌱 I’m currently learning Android Development and Kotlin

-- ❓ Ask me about UI/UX and Front End Developer
+- ❓ Ask me about Blender 3D, UI/UX and Front End Developer

 - ❤️ Happy to see other people happy